dockur/windows-arm/readme.md

 ### How do I improve the graphical performance?

-  By default, the `bochs-display` adapter is used as it doesn't require any additional graphics drivers.
+  By default, the `ramfb` adapter is used as it doesn't require any additional graphics drivers.

   For better graphical performance, you can switch to `virtio-gpu` after Windows is fully installed: